natematias/upworthy-archive/index.md

 To prioritize confirmatory research, we will delay support for exploratory research until a first round of confirmatory research has been reviewed.

-## Sounds great—how do I get started?
+## Sounds great---how do I get started?

 For access to the Exploratory Dataset, email Charlie Ebersole (cebersole@virginia.edu).